raymonable/ModernCG/README.md

 - Voice chat settings cannot be modified.
 - The `RBXM` file is not hashed or checked yet (for security reasons).
 - Not all icons and assets have been ported to `synassets`.
+- The viewport playerlist can cause lots of lag on large servers.

 ***AND NO, I AM NOT CONFESSING TO OWNING SYNAPSE.
 TECH, IF YOU SEE THIS, THEN YOU SHOULD KNOW THAT I DON'T OWN IT!!!***